Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 Which AI Coding agents does it work with?

-Claude Code, Cursor, Codex CLI, and OpenClaw.
+Claude Code, Cursor, and Codex CLI.
 Any agent runtime that supports the Skill format will pick it up after install.

-Can I use it to scrape sites the user wouldn't normally have access to?
+Can I use it to scrape sites the user would not normally have access to?

 No — it operates inside what the user can manually do in their own browser.
-It doesn't bypass authentication or terms of service.
+It does not bypass authentication or terms of service.

 Relative Resources